-- ❖ Expand women's access to and control over fundamental assets capital, land, knowledge and technologies; - ❖ Strengthen women's agencies their decision-making role in community affairs and representation in local institutions; and - ❖ Improve women's well-being and ease their workloads by facilitating access to basic rural services and infrastructures. - 46.
-The gender action plan set minimum standards and established a common framework within which IFAD's regional divisions would develop specific strategies and approaches, appropriate to particular regional and country contexts.
-Each division had to determine how, with what resources, action.
-25 Later known as the Gender Thematic Group.

-24 In fact, this was the first time IFAD conducted a full-fledged baseline survey for a corporate policy or plan of action and within what time frame it would achieve the established targets, and incorporate these measures into its divisional workplan and budget.
+- Expand women's access to and control over fundamental assets capital, land, knowledge and technologies; - Strengthen women's agencies their decision-making role in community affairs and representation in local institutions; and - Improve women's well-being and ease their workloads by facilitating access to basic rural services and infrastructures. - The gender action plan set minimum standards and established a common framework within which IFAD's regional divisions would develop specific strategies and approaches, appropriate to particular regional and country contexts.
+Each division had to determine how, with what resources, and within what time frame it would achieve the established targets, and incorporate these measures into its divisional workplan and budget.
 Progress in the plan's implementation was to be reported annually to the Executive Board in the context of the Progress Report on the Project Portfolio (later called Portfolio Performance Report, which has since been merged into the RIDE).
 However, the space and attention provided in the Portfolio Performance Report to the coverage of gender issues was limited.
 The Board, on its part, did not request more comprehensive annual reporting on the topic until it called for this evaluation by IOE.